webpack/webpack-cli/OPTIONS.md

   --optimization-runtime-chunk-name <value>                                          The name or name factory for the runtime chunks.
   --optimization-side-effects [value]                                                Skip over modules which contain no side effects when exports are not used (false: disabled, 'flag': only use manually placed side effects flag, true: also analyse source code for side effects).
   --no-optimization-side-effects                                                     Negative 'optimization-side-effects' option.
-  --optimization-split-chunks                                                        Optimize duplication and caching by splitting chunks by shared modules and cache group.
   --no-optimization-split-chunks                                                     Negative 'optimization-split-chunks' option.
   --optimization-split-chunks-automatic-name-delimiter <value>                       Sets the name delimiter for created chunks.
   --optimization-split-chunks-chunks <value>                                         Select chunks for determining shared modules (defaults to "async", "initial" and "all" requires adding these chunks to the HTML).